Because people & nature need each other

 - Cultivating a culture of stewardship through community involvement and volunteer service.

 - Advocating for land protection and landowner collaboration in the greater Mt.
 Pisgah area.

 The Friends are collaborating with our Rivers to Ridges partners to achieve the positive vision for the confluence of the Coast & Middle Forks of the Willamette.
-Our role in this partnership is to advance our mission to protect and enhance native ecosystems and compatible recreation in Mt.
-Pisgah area.
-Toward this end, we are working to acquire and protect Lane County’s 63-acre parcel called “Turtle Flats” at the confluence, and to collaboratively restore habitat in this important natural area.
+Toward this end, and thanks to the huge support of Friends like you, we are acquiring and protecting the 63-acre parcel called “Turtle Flats” at the confluence and designing a 300-acre floodplain restoration project in partnership with neighboring private landowners, The Nature Conservancy, and Oregon State Parks.
 Read more…

 Collaborating with Partners